nandor23/doubly-linked-list/README.md

-# Doubly linked list with extra functionality
+# Doubly linked list with extra functionalities
 It's based on the C++ STL list data structure, having some extra functionalities like:
 - replacing every element equal to a given element
 - removing every element equal to a given element